UMAprotocol/UMIPs/Add QUARTZ as approved collateral type.md

 ## Rationale

-This store fee for each token was chosen as it is approximately equivalent to $400 in line with other collateral currencies as determined by  querying CoinGecko on <insert date>
+This store fee for each token was chosen as it is approximately equivalent to $400 in line with other collateral currencies as determined by  querying CoinGecko.

 ## Implementation